kohjiaxuan/Wikipedia-Article-Scraper/README.md

 Refer to images in the repository for examples.
 The earliest image 'bar.png' made 4 months ago was the initial design for the bar chart for word frequency.
 Examples of the newest images (last edit: 27 Nov 2019) are 'ColdplayWordCount2.png' and 'Donald_Trump_40words.png'.
 <br><br>

-#### Libraries used: requests, bs4, collections, matplotlib, re, os, nltk (optional, only if using stoplist or lemmatization)
+#### Libraries used: requests, bs4, collections, matplotlib, re, os, math, datetime, nltk (optional, only if using stoplist or lemmatization)
+Refer to requirements.txt <br>
 Package itself already has a comprehensive stoplist built inside to remove common words before text analytics <br>

-#### Updates: <br>
+#### Updates:
-1. 26 May 2019 - Added plotyear() function to plot the most frequent years mentioned, and removed years in the frequency count of word counter (commonwords & commonwordspct functions).
+1. <b>26 May 2019</b> - Added plotyear() function to plot the most frequent years mentioned, and removed years in the frequency count of word counter (commonwords & commonwordspct functions).
-2. 9 June 2019 - Added markdown for explanation and added comments in the code for understanding <br>
+2. <b>9 June 2019</b> - Added markdown for explanation and added comments in the code for understanding <br>
-3. 13 June 2019 - Updated documentation for plotyear, plotwords, summary and gettext function in .HELP(). <br>
+3. <b>13 June 2019</b> - Updated documentation for plotyear, plotwords, summary and gettext function in .HELP(). <br>
-4. 25 November 2019 - Update coming very soon to patch issues and improve on Wikipedia package, stay tuned! <br>
+4. <b>25 November 2019</b> - Update coming very soon to patch issues and improve on Wikipedia package, stay tuned! <br>
-5. 27 November 2019 - Major update to the Python package, including: <br>
+5. <b>27 November 2019</b> - Major update to the Python package, including: <br>
   a.
 Adding of lemmatization feature (using NLTK) before using text analytics functions <br>
   b.
 Better documentation via docstrings and updating HELP function <br>
   c.
 Improving of graph plotting design and font size for plotwords and plotyear <br>
   d.
 Fixed some bugs for graph plotting including values not showing or showing up erroneously <br>
   e.
 Refactored the code, provided better names for key variables for user understanding <br>
   f.
 Performance improvement of article search by removing unused variables and functions <br>
   g.
-Tested all functions and also error handling in case user puts in wrong parameters <br><br>
+Tested all functions and also error handling in case user puts in wrong parameters <br>
+6. <b>09 May 2020</b> - New feature to exclude N number of latest years in plotwords (e.g. from current year 2020, 2019, ...) and made graph titles larger
-6. For any questions or suggestions, please contact me at my Linkedin account - https://www.linkedin.com/in/kohjiaxuan/ <br>
+7. For any questions or suggestions, please contact me at my Linkedin account - https://www.linkedin.com/in/kohjiaxuan/ <br>